cansubetin/sdzkp/docs/analysis.rst

 ===================

 In this section, we present the performance evaluation results for NP problem instance generation.
 The subgroup distance problem (SGD) relies on Max2SAT instances.
-We firstly create a Max2SAT instance using Motoki's algorithm.
-Then we convert the Max2SAT instance to SGD instance using our novel approach.
+We firstly create a Max2SAT instance using Motoki's algorithm :cite:p:`motoki2005test`.
+Then, we convert the Max2SAT instance to SGD instance using our novel approach.

 Max2SAT Instance Generation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For Max2SAT instance generation we use Motoki's approach: Mitsuo Motoki , "Test Instance Generation for MAX 2SAT with Fixed Optimal Value", Japan Advanced Institute of Science and Technology, School of Information Science

-The paper proposes a randomized algorithm to generate test instances for the MAX 2SAT problem.
+For Max2SAT instance generation we use Motoki's approach as presented in :cite:p:`motoki2005test` that proposes a randomized algorithm to generate test instances for the MAX 2SAT problem.
 The algorithm ensures that the generated instances have exactly one unsatisfied clause at the optimal solution, with a probability of 1.
 The author proves that the number of clauses in the generated instances is, with high probability, greater than the number of variables, aligning with known thresholds for unsatisfiability in random 2CNF formulas.

 MAX 2SAT is a well-known NP-complete combinatorial optimization problem, where the goal is to find a truth assignment that maximizes the number of satisfied clauses in a 2CNF formula.
 To evaluate the performance of approximation algorithms for MAX 2SAT, both theoretical analysis and empirical studies are used.
 However, empirical studies require test instances with known optimal solutions.
 The paper addresses the challenge of generating such instances randomly.